rh-uxd/appservices-patternfly/README.md

 [![rh-uxd](https://circleci.com/gh/rh-uxd/integration.svg?style=shield)](https://app.circleci.com/github/rh-uxd/integration/pipelines)

-Welcome to Application Services componet library Patternfly for the use with application service products.
+Welcome to Application Services PatternFly component library for use with application service products & services.
 This library contains a set of common components that are used across many of the application services product line.

 ## Requirements